WHEN ARRIVING FOR AN EMERGENCY

 - Ventilator Support

 A good surgical experience for your pet starts with the acknowledgment that pain control is essential, and best provided prior to a surgical procedure.
 All patients are given medications to help calm and provide pain control prior to actual anesthesia.
 This allows for a less stressful experience and less general anesthetic.
 Our concern is your pet’s well-being, from the start to complete recovery.
 Pain medication is commonly given during the procedure itself, and always provided immediately afterward, as well as during the home recovery period.
-Pain control methods include: systemic use of opioids, systemic use of anti-inflammatory medications, local anesthetics for numbing, and continuous infusions of local or systemic pain medications.
+Pain control methods include systemic use of opioids, systemic use of anti-inflammatory medications, local anesthetics for numbing, and continuous infusions of local or systemic pain medications.

 It can be difficult to differentiate dysphoria behaviors from pain behaviors.
 Please call your regular veterinarian initially for assistance and our surgeons as needed.

 Please only use the pain medications prescribed.
 Always let the surgical team know what pain medications your regular veterinarian has already provided.
 Discuss any past reactions or concerns.
+This will also help your regular veterinarian know what to expect.

 Opioids: Opioids such as Tramadol, Morphine, Hydromorphone, Buprenorphine, and Butorphanol all are very well tolerated but have potential side effects for the intestinal system.